swampcoin/bwrgocoin/src/leveldb/README.md

 length into some other byte array.

-* **include/status.h**: Status is returned from many of the public interfaces and is used to report snwoess and various kinds of errors.
+* **include/status.h**: Status is returned from many of the public interfaces and is used to report sbwrgocoiness and various kinds of errors.

 * **include/env.h**:
 Abstraction of the OS environment.
 A posix implementation of this interface is